executablebooks/meta/docs/updates/2020-08-07-announce-book.md

 *Note: this announcement is cross-posted between the [Jupyter Blog](https://blog.jupyter.org) and the [Executable Book Project updates blog](https://executablebooks.org/en/latest/updates/index.html)*

-Jupyter Book is an open source project for building beautiful, publication-quality books and documents from computational material.
+Jupyter Book is an open source project for building beautiful, publication-quality books, websites, and documents from source material that contains computational content.
 With this post, we're happy to announce that Jupyter Book has been re-written from the ground up, making it easier to install, faster to use, and able to create more complex publishing content in your books.
-It is now supported by [the Executable Book Project](https://executablebooks.org/en/latest/), an open community that builds open source tools interactive and executable documents in the Jupyter ecosystem and beyond.
+It is now supported by [the Executable Book Project](https://executablebooks.org/en/latest/), an open community that builds open source tools for interactive and executable documents in the Jupyter ecosystem and beyond.

 ```{figure} images/jb-ui.png